 During this four-week program, students also will learn how Japanese culture and society influenced science and engineering in Japan.
-The program provides Japanese language training and opportunities for exposure to traditional and local culture through workshops and field trips.
-The destinations of field trips include J-PARC, a series of world-class proton accelerators, a next generation synchrotron radiation center, experimental facilities at Tohoku University, a Japanese automotive manufacturer's production plant, the historic castle in Shiroishi, and coastal areas around Sendai that were affected by the 2011 tsunami.
+The program provides Japanese language training and exposure opportunities to traditional and local culture through workshops and field trips.
+The destinations include (1) the next-generation synchrotron radiation center in Sendai, NANOTERASU, (2) experimental facilities at Tohoku University, (3) active hot spring areas where we will discuss the origin and evolution of life on the earth, (4) the historic castle in Shiroishi, and (5) coastal areas in Miyagi that were affected by the 2011 tsunami.